drgrib/Go_Concurrency_Patterns_2012/README.md

 * `variadicFanIn` in `07_variadicFanIn.go`
 * `sliceFanIn` in `08_sliceFanIn.go`

-In `11_sliceSelect.go`, I further iterate on this to have one just call the other.
+In `11_sliceSelect.go`, I iterate on this to have one just call the other.

 ## Slice `select`